 After testing was completed, we asked the testers and managers informally about their opinions of the process and the results.
 The testers all agreed that the PW criterion is less useful when the characteristics have a large number of attributes because it is difficult to map the PW tests to the requirements when traceability is important.
 However, the pairwise criterion definitely helps reduce or eliminate the duplicate pairs of inputs and hence is used to eliminate the constraints that do not coexist.
 If the implementation is such that it will not allow these combinations to be input, then almost all of the pairwise tests become infeasible.
-Grindal et al. (2007) proposed a submodel strategy to handle constraints, which was later found to be more useful for this problem than using PW directly as in this system.
-Newer tools such

-&lt;sup>2http://www.parasoft.com/jsp/products/home.jsp?product=Jtest as NIST's ACTS (Kacker and Kuhn 2008) can include constraints during test data generation, making PW even simpler to apply.
+Grindal [9] proposed a submodel strategy to handle constraints, which was later found to be more useful for this problem than using PW directly as in this system.
+Newer tools such as NIST's ACTS [11] can include constraints during test data generation, making PW even simpler to apply.
 Although the pairwise criteria was able to cover the 16 requirements that MBC could not, it took a very long time to filter the tests from all the PW tests.